The impact of plasma turbulence on atomic reaction rates in the detached ASDEX Upgrade divertor: Comparison of turbulent and mean-field rates

-Lastly, we plot in figure \ref{fig:p_rad_2d} the effective impurity radiation rate.
-As briefly mentioned in Section \ref{sec:background}, in this detached simulation, we have assumed the presence of nitrogen at a concentration of 5\% relative to the local plasma density in coronal equilibrium \cite{stroth2022xpr, eder2025b}.
-The attached simulation was performed without the radiation model enabled, and is thus not shown.
-The resulting differences closely match the comparison of ionization rates, as we find that the mean-field evaluation $p_\mathrm{rad} \langle \circ \rangle$ yields systematically higher rates compared to the turbulence-averaged $\langle p_\mathrm{rad} \rangle$.
-At the location corresponding to maximal radiation in the turbulent system, we find that the mean-field variant exceeds it by more than 300\%.
+Lastly, the bottom row of Figure \ref{fig:s_rc_p_rad_2d} compares the effective impurity radiation rates.
+We again show only the detached case, as the attached simulation was performed without the impurity model, thus $P_\mathrm{rad} = 0$.
+The resulting differences closely match the comparison of ionization rates, as we find that the mean-field evaluation $P_\mathrm{rad} \langle \circ \rangle$ yields systematically higher rates compared to the fluctuation-including $\langle P_\mathrm{rad} \rangle$.
+At the location corresponding to maximal $\langle P_\mathrm{rad} \rangle$, the mean-field variant $P_\mathrm{rad} \langle \circ \rangle$ exceeds it by more than a factor of 3.

+We find that differences between fluctuation-including and mean-field rates become significant only in the detached simulation, \reftwo{and are highly localized to the detachment front within the confined plasma edge region therein}. \reftri{To quantify the observed discrepancy concisely}, we propose two averaging procedures, taken over a control volume $V_\mathrm{xpt}$ outlining the region where $\langle \reftri{S} \rangle - \reftri{S} \langle \circ \rangle$ takes significant non-zero values in the detached case. $V_\mathrm{xpt}$ is thus defined as a toroidally continuous volume above the X-point, bounded by poloidal angles $\theta_\mathrm{pol} \in [-2.042\,\mathrm{rad}, -1.728\,\mathrm{rad}]$ and normalized flux surfaces $\rho_\mathrm{pol} \in [0.98, 1.0]$.
+The margins of $V_\mathrm{xpt}$ are shown in dotted lines in the rightmost subplots of figures \ref{fig:s_iz_2d_detached} and \ref{fig:s_rc_p_rad_2d}.